-8.06 A KS-16184, List 3 or 2012A transformer should be used as a source of low-voltage ac power for desk-type telephone sets equipped with night light or dial feature (see C Section entitled Induction Coils, Networks, Equalizers, and Transformers).
+- → 8.06 A KS-16184, List 3 or 2012A transformer should be used as a source of low-voltage ac power for desk-type telephone sets equipped with night light or dial feature (see C Section entitled Induction Coils, Networks, Equalizers, and Transformers).
 Connect lamp leads to two terminals on the transformer.
 Plug transformer into any parallel-blade 115-volt 60-cycle convenience outlet.
 Only one dial light or night light may be connected to a transformer.
-For BEST illumination, not more than 150 feet of paired station wire or inside wiring cable should be used between the transformer and station set.
+For BEST illumination, not more than 150 feet of paired station wire or inside wiring cable should be used between L the transformer and station set. - To prevent possible interference with talking circuits, always use a complete pair of wires for lamp power leads.

-Note: Because of added resistance, do not use 25-foot mounting cords.

-- 8.07 Before installing a dial light transformer, make certain that telephone protector and/or signaling ground conductor is connected to the best ground available.
-If the best ground available is a telephone ground rod, the telephone ground rod shall be bonded to the power service ground electrode on the same premises, as outlined in the C Section entitled Protector and Signaling Grounds. - Damage to the transformer may result if a sufficient difference of potential is allowed to develop between the power and telephone grounds.
+- Because of added resistance, do not use 25-foot mounting cords. - → 8.07 Before installing a dial light transformer, make certain that telephone protector and/or signaling ground conductor is connected to the best ground available as outlined in the C Section entitled Protector and Signaling Grounds. - Damage to the transformer may result if a sufficient difference of potential is allowed to develop between the power and telephone grounds.
 Because difference of ground potential appears between the windings of the transformer, voltage from a lightning surge could break down the insulation between the windings.